Bringing the Beach Within Reach!

 Join a hermit crab on its journey to turn its “plain shell” into a beautiful home.
 Students enjoy a lively, interactive reading of Eric Carle’s book, "A House for Hermit Crab."
 Throughout the story, participants learn about friendship and a variety of undersea invertebrates, before getting hands-on, up-close encounters with the same creatures.
 The program, perfect for children ages 3 to 6, encourages plenty of imagination and participation.
 Small group presentation only.
 (45 minutes)

-Learn how to classify our local marine invertebrates after a hands-on experience with mollusks, crustaceans and echinoderms.
-Participants work in small groups to observe live whelks, crabs, sea stars and other boneless sea creatures.
-Grades 2-12, maximum 30 participants.
+Learn how to classify our local marine invertebrates after a hands-on experience with mollusks, crustaceans, and echinoderms.
+Participants work in small groups to observe live whelks, crabs, sea stars, and other boneless sea creatures.
+Grades 2-12, a maximum of 30 participants.
 (1- 1.5 hours)

-What do squid, snails and scallops have in common?
+What do squid, snails, and scallops have in common?
 Find out as students explore the amazing world of mollusks!
 Participants examine the anatomy and adaptations of these cephalopods through scientific investigation and squid dissection.
-Grades 3-12, maximum 30 participants.
+Grades 3-12, a maximum of 30 participants.
 (1 Hour)

 It’s more than just a glass of water; it’s a precious limited resource!
-Explore the water cycle and learn the differences among fresh, saline and brackish water through scientific investigation.
+Explore the water cycle and learn the differences between fresh, saline, and brackish water through scientific investigation.
 Participants test the pH and salinity of Aquarium exhibits and their school drinking fountain to determine what types of aquatic life can survive in each environment.
-Grades 3-7, maximum 30 participants.
+Grades 3-7, a maximum of 30 participants.
 (1 Hour)